Tech Talent Charter

 59% of businesses and 79% of universities don’t think there are enough candidates leaving education with the STEM (Science, Technology, Engineering and Mathematics) skills to meet industry demand.

-On top of that, women make up only 23% of those in core STEM occupations, and 24% of those working in core STEM industries.
+On top of that, women make up only 26% of those in core STEM workforce.

 Whilst things are improving slowly, this isn’t exactly an ideal state of affairs.